no0p/no0p.github.io/_posts/2024-4-13-notes-on-llm-application-development.markdown

 For example, a `list of patent applications` request which includes entities of `Pfizer` and `COVID-19` can retrieve patent applications from Pfizer referencing COVID-19.
 This is nothing more than a database query.

-Text from patent application records and other data from the datqabase is included in the context passed to the LLM.
+Text from patent application records and other data from the database is included in the context passed to the LLM.

 #### Generate Answers